adriengivry/Overload/README.md

 - RAM: 100MB
 - OS: Windows 7
 - GPU: Graphics card supporting OpenGL 4.3
+- CPU: x64

 ## 4.4.
 Compiling sources
-We made this project using Visual Studio 2019.
-If you want to compile Overload, you should consider using this IDE.<br>
+Overload is using Premake5 to generate project files.
+To generate these project files, execute `GenerateProjects.bat` located at the root of the repository.
+By default, `GenerateProjects.bat` will generate project files for Visual Studio 2022.
+If you want to use another version of Visual Studio (vs2019, vs2017...) or another IDE (c.f. https://github.com/premake/premake-core/), you can execute `GenerateProjects.bat` from the command line with an argument. (ex: `.\GeneratedProjects.bat vs2019`)<br><br>
-Overload only targets Windows x64.
+*Overload only targets Windows x64.*

 ## 4.5.
 Licence
 Overload is licenced under an MIT licence.